Facebook Pixel

 Everything you need to know about water damage claims

-Water damages comes with the territory of property ownership.
-Such damage can either be covered by insurance (certain sudden and unforeseen events, not wear and tear related) or not be covered by insurance (damages caused by gradual wear and tear, defective design or defective workmanship).
+A generalised summary of the way damages and coverage are dealt with by the three main insurers we work with are: Damage will either be covered by insurance (certain sudden and unforeseen events, not wear and tear related) or not be covered by insurance (damages caused by gradual wear and tear, defective design, or defective workmanship).

-The definition of damages in benchmark policy wording means physical loss or damage caused by a single, sudden, unintentional and unexpected event, which occurs at an identifiable time.
+The definition of damages in benchmark policy wording means physical loss or damage caused by a single, sudden, unintentional, and unexpected event, which occurs at an identifiable time.

 What constitutes a claimable event?

-Firstly, it must be sudden and unforeseen – meaning that it happened at a certain time on a specific day.
+Firstly, it must be sudden and unforeseen, meaning that it happened at a certain time on a specific day.
 Secondly, it cannot be wear-and tear-related.

-There should be physical damage – not just soiled, dirty or contaminated, e.g. flooring, cupboards, carpets or ceiling damaged resulting from the flow of water.
+There should be physical damage, not just soiled, dirty or contaminated, e.g., flooring, cupboards, carpets, or ceiling damaged resulting from the flow of water.
 Mould implies that the damage occurred over time unless it is only just appearing.

 The damages can only be repaired once the cause has been determined.
 The insurer will need proof that the proximate cause has been removed.